jwbe/beanstalk-microsite/src/content/blog/dont-miss-out-this-tax-year/index.md

   April to make the most of their money.
 But the one thing that ties them all together is the mantra “take advantage of your tax-free allowances”.  "
 ---
-1. Think long-term – what is likely to deliver the best return between now and the child’s 18th birthday?
+**1. Think long-term – what is likely to deliver the best return between now and the child’s 18th birthday?**

-2. Cash is not necessarily ‘risk free’ – low interest rates could mean cash savings will be worth less in 18 years simply because of inflation
+**2. Cash is not necessarily ‘risk free’ – low interest rates could mean cash savings will be worth less in 18 years simply because of inflation**

-3. Do something!
+**3. Do something!
 You don’t have to commit to regular or minimum contributions.
-Roundups, cash-back, other family members can all help make a real difference to the child’s financial headstart
+Roundups, cash-back, other family members can all help make a real difference to the child’s financial headstart**

 You have to go back to [medieval times](https://www.independent.co.uk/money/why-uk-tax-year-begins-april-6-it-s-very-strange-tale-a6970801.html) for the reasons why the UK tax year ends on April 5th.
 Thankfully, however, today the opportunities for you to save on your tax bill are significantly more modern.